PavelGrigoryevDS/pagri-data-tools/README.md

 poetry install
 ```
 #### 7. Import Module:
-You can now import and use your module in your Python scripts.
+You can now import and use module in your Python scripts.
 ```python
 import pagri_data_tools
 ```